silum/astrokat-wiki/Basic-observation-planning.md

+In order to achieve consistent representation and processing, MeerKAT observations are executed using the the `astrokat-observe.py` script, which takes as input a human readable/editable observation file.
+All aspects related to requirements and targets to observe is housed in this single observation file.

 # Building an observation file
 Fundamentally all MeerKAT observation are represented by 2 modules:
 * The [observation file](https://github.com/ska-sa/astrokat/wiki/Basic-observation-planning/_edit#creating-the-observation-file) that describes the observation on a per target basis, and